Yarra Valley GI

 Overview

 Yarra Valley is Victoria’s flagship wine region and one of Australia’s most acclaimed cool-climate areas, producing exceptional Pinot Noir and Chardonnay that rival Burgundy, alongside distinctive cool-climate Shiraz.
-Located just an hour from Melbourne, this beautiful region has attracted major investment from Champagne houses and Burgundian producers, validating its world-class terroir.
+Located just an hour from Melbourne, this region has attracted major investment from Champagne houses and Burgundian producers, validating its terroir quality.
 The Yarra’s combination of cool climate, diverse soils, and altitude variation creates wines of elegance and complexity.

 Geography & Climate